A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Introduction

-However, a classification rule that controls the overall FSR may have disparate impacts on different protected groups.
-We illustrate the point using the COMPAS data {set} (\citealp{Angetal16-COMPAS1, Dieetal16-COMPAS2}).
+A critical issue is that a classification rule that controls the overall FSR may have disparate impacts on different protected groups.
+We illustrate the point using the COMPAS data set (\citealp{Angetal16-COMPAS1, Dieetal16-COMPAS2}).
 The COMPAS algorithm has been widely used in the US to help inform courts about a defendant's recidivism likelihood, i.e., the likelihood of a convicted criminal recommitting a crime, so any prediction errors could have significant implications.
-The left hand plot of Figure~\ref{cc_intro.plot} shows the {\it False Selection Proportions} (FSP), \footnote{ The term FSR is reserved to refer to the expected value of the FSP.} i.e. the fraction of individuals who did not recommit a crime among those who were classified as recidivists.
-The classification rule was constructed via a Generalized Additive Model (GAM) \footnote{Although a GAM was utilized for illustration purposes, we emphasize that the same issue can arise regardless of the specific machine learning algorithm employed.} \citep{James2013, hastie2009elements} to achieve the target FSR of 25\%.
+The left panel of Figure~\ref{cc_intro.plot} shows the {\it False Selection Proportions} (FSP), i.e. the fraction of individuals who did not recommit a crime among those who were classified as recidivists.
+The classification rule was constructed via a Generalized Additive Model (GAM) \footnote{Although a GAM was utilized for illustration purposes, we emphasize that the same issue can arise regardless of the specific machine learning algorithm employed.} \citep{hastie2009elements, James2013} to achieve the target FSR of 25\%.
 We first split the COMPAS data into distinct training and test sets.
 The GAM was fitted using the training data set, and subsequently applied to the test set to predict whether a defendant was a recidivist.

 We can see that the green bar, which provides the overall FSP for all races, is close to the target value.
-Moreover, the rule appears to be ``fair'' for all individuals, regardless of their protected attributes, in the sense that the \emph{same} threshold has been applied to the base scores (i.e. estimated class probabilities) produced by the \emph{same} GAM fit.
+Moreover, the rule appears to be ``fair'' for all individuals, regardless of their protected attributes, in the sense that the \emph{same} threshold has been applied to the confidence scores (i.e. estimated class probabilities) produced by the \emph{same} GAM fit.
 However, the blue and orange bars show that the FSPs for different racial groups differ significantly from 25\%, which is clearly not a desirable situation.